reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 Be sure to put your key instead of "__YOUR_KEY_HERE__".

 **Note: `const` is a new feature in the next version of JavaScript, called ES6.
-It's just like a variable, but instead we're saying it will *never* be changed.
+It's just like a variable, but one that can never be changed once it's set.
 How can we use this in our app now?
 Reapp has a [Webpack](webpack.github.io) build system built in that gives you all sorts of features, including ES6 support!**

 Next, define `getInitialState()` on our React class, so our component can track the photos